tkgshn/tkgshn/content/main.md

 Independent researcher of governmentality who want to be world more simplify.

 I love the art of governance as the coordination but I hate the most of government.
-So I'm here in Ethereum.
+So I'm here in Ethereum. the powemarket will collect

 Alignment game, Crypto Economics, Radical Market, Plurality. formelyer I founded Civichat, Inc. for the government.

 Just based on quriosity, Writing, building, reading and making the gather place.

 Based in Tokyo 🗼, sometimes living a nomadic life around the world 🌎.